Abandoned & Little-Known Airfields:

-A 1920 photo of spectators viewing an unidentified biplane from the Black Wolf Squadron at the eventual location of Weeks Field.
+A 1920 photo of spectators viewing a de Havilland DH.4 biplane from the Black Wolf Squadron at the eventual location of Weeks Field.

 The earliest photo which has been located of a plane at the location which eventually became Weeks Field

-was a 1920 photo of spectators viewing an unidentified biplane from the Black Wolf Squadron.
+was a 1920 photo of spectators viewing a de Havilland DH.4 biplane from the Black Wolf Squadron.

 They were pictured at the old Fairbanks baseball park which would eventually become the location of Weeks Field.

 According to the website of the current Fairbanks International Airport,